miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 **Recommended action:** Personalised outreach within the next 30 days.
 Reference their previous purchase category.
-Offer a meaningful loyalty incentive — not a blanket discount but a category-specific reward.
+Offer a meaningful loyalty incentive, not a blanket discount but a category-specific reward.
 Flag these 175 customers in your CRM immediately for manual review by the highest-performing sales or CRM team member available.